 Once the data is aggregated and copied into the publication and supporting Excel tables, the final statistics are quality assured by a different member of the statistics team.
-The final documents are checked by the lead statistician.
+The lead statistician checks the final documents.

 Data Quality

 Rounding and disclosure control